hannesdatta/course-odcm/content/docs/project/projectideas.md

 weight: 3
 ---

+# 1. Projects from previous editions
+To give you an idea of what a good project could look like, we published some of the projects from the previous course editions.
+Feel free to check these out and get inspired by them for your own team project!

+### Web scraping
+- Scraping reviews about KLM (airlines) - [Click here!](https://zenodo.org/record/5902839/files/Airline%20reviews.zip?download=1)
+- Scraping data about popular beers from the Untappd website - [Click here!](https://zenodo.org/record/5902839/files/Beer%20craft.zip?download=1)
+- Scraping user data from the Goodreads website - [Click here!](https://zenodo.org/record/5902839/files/Goodreads.zip?download=1)
+- Scraping data about second-hand clothing from Zalando  - [Click here!](https://zenodo.org/record/6641811/files/zalando.zip?download=1)
+### APIs
+- Using the Reddit and WallStreetBets APIs to collect data that can be used to measure its impact on stock prices - [Click here!](https://zenodo.org/record/5902839/files/Reddit%20api.zip?download=1)
+- Collecting software available for sale using Steam's API - [Click here!](https://zenodo.org/record/6641811/files/steam_api.zip?download=1)

+In addition to these projects, other good examples from previous editions can be found on Zenodo by [clicking here](https://zenodo.org/record/5902839#.YfAO02DTX0o) and [here](https://doi.org/10.5281/zenodo.6641811) (Fall 2021 and Spring 2022 edition, respectively).

-# 1. Project ideas
+# 2. Project ideas

 *Note: The final team projects (and team allocations) are available on the course's (non-public) Canvas page.*

-Here's a list with a couple of project ideas. __Don't feel restricted by these options, though!__ There are plenty of other great ideas (e.g., see the [examples section](../../examples)), and we encourage you to think of applications in which you use two or more APIs, or in which you combine web scraping with relevant APIs.
+Here's a list with a couple of project ideas. __Don't feel restricted by these options, though!__ There are plenty of other great ideas (e.g., see the examples in section 3 below), and we encourage you to think of applications in which you use two or more APIs, or in which you combine web scraping with relevant APIs.

 When using a proprietary data sources requiring login (e.g., Netflix) or API credentials (e.g., Twitter API), make sure you can *actually* get access to the accounts (and potentially share those with team members).